JagNanda/task-tracker/README.md

 ## Disclaimer

-This project was vibe coded with substantial AI assistance.
+This project was entirely vibe coded.
 Review and test the code carefully before relying on it for important workflows or data.
 It is provided as-is, without any guarantee that it is bug-free, secure, or suitable for a particular purpose.